AndrewWPhillips/eggql/TUTORIAL.md

 Unions in GraphQL are like **interfaces**, but without any common fields.
 In fact, you can implement the functionality of a union by using an empty interface, except that GraphQL does not allow empty interfaces.
 A common use of unions is a query that returns objects of different types without the requirement (as with interfaces) of anything in common.

-In **eggql** you signify a union in the same way as an interface - by embedding a struct in another object (struct).
-But for a union the embedded `struct` can't have exported fields.
+In **eggql** you signify a union in the same way as an interface - by embedding a struct in another object (struct), but to get a union the embedded `struct` doesn't have any exported fields.

 In essence, if you embed a `struct` your type implements an interface unless the embedded struct is empty, whence your type is added to a union.

 We'll demonstrate this by adding a `search` query as is seen in the standard **Star Wars** tutorial.
 This allows you to search all humans, droids and starships.
 It returns a list of `SearchResult` which is a union of Human | Droid | Starship.
 (Note that we won't handle starships in this tutorial but the final code in example\StarWars\main.go does.)

-Here's the relevant change to the data:
+We merely need to create an empty `SearchResult` struct.
+Like `Character` we embed it in `Human` and `Droid`.
+(We could have had the search return a `Character` except that we later want it also to be able to return other types like `Starship`.)

 ```Go
 type (